 If you are seeing a therapist or psychiatric provider, I will also send a release of information to be completed before the appointment.
 It's entirely your choice whether or not to sign the release, but I require it in order for me to write the letter.

-After the forms are submitted, you'll reach a link to schedule the assessment session.
-This will be on the "Thank You" page, following submission of the form.
+After the forms are submitted, you'll receive a link to schedule the assessment session.

-Assessment appointments are held on Mondays from 1-4pm and occasional Fridays.
+Assessment appointments are currently held on Mondays from 12-3pm.
 Appointments are typically booked out 2-3 weeks and availability is limited.